spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/host-management/reset-reboot.md

 ## Reset Edge Host to Factory Default

 You can reset an Edge host to factory default from Edge Management Console (EMC).
-This restores the Edge host to the state right after the [initial configuration](../../site-deployment/initial-setup.md) is completed in the terminal user interface (TUI).
+This restores the Edge host to the state right after the [initial configuration](../../site-deployment/initial-setup.md) is completed in the Terminal User Interface (TUI).
 Reset to factory default removes all workloads, content, and cluster definition from the Edge host.
 This includes content bundles that were built into the ISO image during EdgeForge.

 :::info